myuh-club/myuh-club-homepage/index.md

 <h5>About Us</h5>

-Above is the "About Us" page that all users will have access to if they needed to get in contact with any of us inregards to the site.
+Above is the "About Us" page that all users will have access to if they needed to get in contact with any of us in regards to the site.
+The card components link to each developer's proffesional portfolio.
+[Find the About Us page here.](http://myuhclub.meteorapp.com/#/list) Be advised the user will not be able to see the dashboard if they are not logged in.
+The user will be redirected to the log in page.

 ## Rough Draft
 Below are rough sketches the group composed during a brainstorming session.
 The group decided that the design philosophy of this project is going to be, 'simple is best.'
 One of our peripheral goals is to have a user interface that is simple, streamlined and functional.
 We hope that a new user will be able to intuitively use the site with little to no instruction.